ForestKatsch/forestkatsch.com/content/van/ford-transit-2017-lwb-medium-roof/chapters/teardown/index.md

 The factory clips snap into the frame through two rectangular holes, one above the other.
 I decided to make a 3D-printable clip that could snap into the same holes to secure the loom.

 (For the curious: the top hole is 17mm wide, the bottom hole is 9mm wide, and both holes are 9mm tall.
-There's an inside radius of around 1.5mm, and the metal between the holes is 17mm edge-to-edge.)
+There's an inside radius of around 1mm, and the metal between the holes is 17mm edge-to-edge.)

 ![](wiring-loom-clip-detail/wiring-loom-clip-detail-listing.jpg)

+So I designed a 3D-printed piece.

 An internal slot is designed to hold a 4mm-wide ziptie.